tu-team/2/doc/design-specification/system-description.md

 #### Problem description text pre-processing

-Via NLP tools a problem description text is been translated in to the semantic network form.
+Via [NLP](#natural-language-processing-components) tools a problem description text is being translated in to the [semantic network](http://en.wikipedia.org/wiki/Semantic_network) form.

 #### Problem classification

-Problem is been classified according ot the description text: Direct instruction, Problem description with desired state, Problem description without desired state.
+Based on the text contained in the description a problem is classified as one of the following: Direct instruction, Problem description with desired state, Problem description without desired state.

 #### Solution search/generation